- Fifty years of fiscal planning and implementation in the Netherlands

-Using real-time data from the annual budget over the period 1958-2009, we explore budgetary planning and implementation in the Netherlands.
+Using real-time data from the annual budgets over the period 1958-2009, we explore budgetary planning and implementation in the Netherlands.
 Three fiscal policy regimes are distinguished.
 Our key findings are the following.
-First, planned surpluses are on average unbiased, although they are overoptimistic during the first half of the sample and too pessimistic during the second half of the sample.
-The latter is the result of cautious real-time revenue estimates by the Dutch Ministry of Finance during this period.
-Second, real growth projections by the official Dutch forecasting agency are unbiased.
-This contrasts with the experience of the EU as a whole where biased growth projections represent an important source of fiscal slippage.
-Third, general economic conditions and the state of the public finances are important determinants of both fiscal plans and their implementation.
-Fourth, this is also the case for political and institutional factors.
+First, plans are on average unbiased, although they are overoptimistic during earlier parts of our sample and overly pessimistic during the later parts of our sample, when revenues are under-projected.
+Second, general economic conditions and the state of the public finances are important determinants of both plans and their implementation.
+Third, this is also the case for political and institutional factors.
 Expenditure overruns are partly related to political factors, whereas cautious revenue forecasts relate to the institutional setting.
-In particular, the most recent regime of "trend-based budgeting" implementation was strongest relative to planning.
+Fourth, under the most recent regime of "trend-based budgeting" implementation was strongest relative to planning.
 In fact, this regime may contain some elements that are useful for designing national fiscal arrangements elsewhere.

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.